webix-hub/docs/data/api/refs/ui.multisuggest.md

 - api/link/ui.multisuggest_borderless_config.md - used to hide the component borders
 - api/ui.multisuggest_button_config.md - sets a button at the bottom of the suggest
 - api/ui.multisuggest_buttontext_config.md - defines text for the 'Select' button
-- api/link/ui.multisuggest_container_config.md - an html container (or its id) where the component needs initializing
+- api/link/ui.multisuggest_container_config.md - an HTML container (or its id) where the component should be initialized
 - api/link/ui.multisuggest_css_config.md - the name of a css class that will be applied to the view container
 - api/link/ui.multisuggest_disabled_config.md - indicates whether an item is enabled or not
 - api/link/ui.multisuggest_filter_config.md - custom filtering function